Wei-Ting Hwang, PhD

 Content Area Specialties

-Cancer clinical trial, translational cancer research, psychosocial research, instrument development, environmental health science
+Cancer clinical trial, translational cancer research, psychosocial research, environmental health science research.

-Longitudinal and survival analysis, prognostic and predictive modelling, clinical trial design
+Longitudinal and survival analysis, prognostic and predictive modelling, early-phase oncology trial design, biomarker discovery and evaluation, instrument development.